The Value of a Distance/Remote Learning MSc in Business and Data Analytics?

 - believe it will empower your future career or academic goals.

 Finally, make sure to do some research on the program itself.
-Even if it’s an online program, it is important to ensure that the program is worth your time and your money.
+Even if it’s an online program, it is essential to ensure that the program is worth your time and your money.